 9.1 Features and feature types

 Each type of discrete sampling geometry (point, time series, profile or trajectory) is defined by the relationships among its spatiotemporal coordinates.
 We refer to the type of discrete sampling geometry as its featureType.
 The term “feature” refers herein to a single instance of the discrete sampling geometry (such as a single time series).
-The representation of single features in a CF dataset was supported previous to the introduction of this chapter.
-Those techniques remain compatible with the treatments discussed of this chapter.
-This chapter defines the CF conventions for storing a collection of features in a single file.
-The features contained within a collection must always be of the same type; and a CF file may contain only a single collection.
+The representation of such features in a CF dataset was supported previous to the introduction of this chapter using a particular convention, which is still supported (that described by section 9.3.1).
+This chapter describes further conventions which offer advantages of efficiency and clarity for storing a collection of features in a single file.
+When using these new conventions, the features contained within a collection must always be of the same type; and all the collections in a CF file must be of the same feature type.
 Table 9.1 presents the feature types covered by this chapter.